III.5: Radix prefix cache

 }

-}This is the RAII pin. lookup_longest incremented pin_count; the Drop impl decrements it.
-As long as the CacheHit value is alive somewhere (a request still decoding from its snapshot) the entry counts as pinned and the evictor skips it.
+This is the RAII pin, RAII being the C++/Rust idiom of tying cleanup to a value's destructor. lookup_longest incremented pin_count; the Drop impl decrements it.
+As long as the CacheHit value is alive (a request that has looked the entry up but not yet finished materializing its snapshot) the entry counts as pinned and the evictor skips it.
 The moment the CacheHit is dropped, the pin releases automatically.
 No manual unpin call to forget; the type system guarantees the count balances.
+The pin covers the lookup-to-materialize window; beyond it, the Arc around the snapshot means even an evicted entry stays alive for anyone still holding it.

 is_full_hit reports whether the cached prefix covered the entire prompt, the case where no prefill is needed at all.